With summer ending in Laurel, now is a great time to get a kick start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

 Then take a look at your air conditioner’s drain line—it’s a supple plastic tube.
-If it’s moldy, you can clean it by pouring thinned bleach through the tube to flush the line.
+If it’s dirty, you can freshen it by flowing watered-down bleach through the tube to flush the line.
 Or you can get a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from H&C Heating and Cooling can make your system more efficient and help it last longer.
-We also have convenient service agreements, so you won’t forget to book your annual service!
+Annual air conditioner maintenance from H&C Heating and Cooling can make your equipment more efficient and help it last longer.
+We also provide handy service agreements, so you won’t forget to schedule your routine maintenance!